 IMPACT PARTNERS

-Select each of the Impact Partners below to learn more about the programs the UTIF has invested in for 2024-2026.
+Select each of the Impact Partners below to learn more about the programs the UTIF has invested in for 2026-2028.

 Advocacy Center of Tompkins County

 The Advocacy Center provides a variety of comprehensive services to adults and youth affected by intimate partner violence and by sexual abuse.
-These include a 24/7 hotline, support groups, clinical services, specialized supports for children and youth, a temporary safe house shelter, and more.
+These services include a 24/7 hotline, support groups, clinical services, specialized supports for children and youth, a temporary safe house shelter, and more.

 BJM Enrichment Program